chaostoolkit/chaostoolkit-documentation/sources/reference/tutorials/batch.md

 and wonder why we would write a guide for Batch - Batch has some benefits over EC2:

-[Running Chaos Toolkit from an EC2 instance]: ../containerising

 * Your infrastructure isn't running all the time
 * You can use Docker images to encapsulate your experiment environment
 * You can submit multiple jobs to run different experiments rather than blocking